#695 - MATT MCCUSKER + LEMAIRE LEE

 I have good news for you.

 Zippix Nicotine Toothpicks has given us some amazing new nicotine toothpicks.
+Zip more smoke less.

+This is Spice Island Clove Flavor.
 If you want to pass that on down.

 Oh, hell yeah, dude.

+What's up, Austin?
 How we doing?

-you did not see me on YouTube with a Draco
+You did not see me on YouTube with a Draco.

-it's crazy man despite being a comedian my biggest fear is getting very very famous
+It's crazy, man.
+Despite being a comedian, my biggest fear is getting very, very famous.

-it's a fear of mine because counsel culture you can be counseled at any time I got some jokes that'll get me counseled that I never tell
+It's a fear of mine because counsel culture, you can be counseled at any time.
+I got some jokes that'll get me counseled that I never tell.

 What do you call white people

-that buy small amounts of weed
+that buy small amounts of weed?

-look I'll be counseled before Tuesday
+I'll be counseled before Tuesday.

-Yo, Tony, can we buy weed on YouTube?
+Yeah, Tony, can we buy weed on YouTube?

 Can we do it?